ibm-cloud-docs/billing-usage/billing-faq.md

 ## How can I monitor spending?
 {: #monitor-spending}
 {: faq}

 You can view your monthly runtime and service usage by clicking **Manage > Billing and usage > Usage**.
 Learn more in [Viewing your usage](/docs/billing-usage?topic=billing-usage-viewingusage).

 ## Can I receive notifications when my spending reaches specific levels?
-{: #spending-notify}
+{: #spending-notification}
 {: faq}
 {: support}

 You can set separate spending thresholds for the account, container, runtime, all services, and specific services.
 You automatically receive notifications when your monthly spending reaches 80%, 90%, and 100% of those thresholds.
 To set spending notifications, click **Manage > Billing and usage** and select **Spending notifications**.
 For more information, see [Setting spending notifications](/docs/billing-usage?topic=billing-usage-spending).

 Your account is charged if your usage exceeds 100% of the spending threshold.
+Spending notifications don't stop charges from incurring.
 {: note}

 ## Does the price of the offering that I'm ordering reflect the discounted price?